 2. Understand and address customer concerns

-Product page optimization begins with the understanding that there is an inherent relationship between the product, your customer’s motivations to buy it, and objections that may delay a purchase.
+When figuring out what to include on your product pages, remember that there’s an inherent relationship between the product, your customer’s motivations to buy it, and their objections that may delay a purchase.

-When selling its Survival Belt, for example, SlideBelts knows that customers have far more questions about functionality than about aesthetics.
-The look of the belt can be conveyed with a high-quality photograph, which leaves room for the product page copy to address durability and utility.
+When selling their Survival Belt, for example, SlideBelts knows that customers have far more questions about functionality than just about the aesthetics.
+The look of the belt can be conveyed with a high-quality photograph, which leaves room for the copy to address durability and utility.
 For this product, focusing on how well the belt stands up to harsh environments and frequent wear and tear is essential to helping potential customers see the value.

-Understanding how to convince customers and challenging your own assumptions through research are also important in increasing conversion rates on your product pages.
+Understanding your customers and challenging your own assumptions through voice of customer research is also important in figuring out what’s on your customer’s mind when purchasing.

 Start by understanding your customer’s motivations for buying your product and the objections or concerns they need addressed.

-Kettle & Fire sells a health product that it knows not every potential customer will be familiar with (“Why add bone broth to my diet?”).
+Kettle & Fire sells a health product that they know not every potential customer will be familiar with (“Why add bone broth to my diet?”).
 On top of that, the traditional approach to making bone broth comes with built-in hurdles around sourcing ingredients and time to prepare.
-This creates a natural opportunity for copy that leads with the hassles of the “old way” versus the comparative ease of using a Kettle & Fire product.
+This creates a natural opportunity to have the copy lead with the hassles of the “old way” versus the comparative ease of using a Kettle & Fire product.

 Note that while the potential increase in conversions is one benefit, addressing common concerns can also help you set better expectations, which will reduce the number of returns on a product.
 Your support queue will thank you for your efforts of reducing customer frustration—the main source of which is receiving a product that doesn’t match their expectations.